FarmBot-Docs/farmbot-developers/v14/lua/functions.md

 # cs_eval(celeryscript_ast)

 **ADVANCED USERS ONLY.** Allows you to execute arbitrary CeleryScript nodes.
-Even advanced users should avoid using this function dirrectly.
+Even advanced users should avoid using this function directly.

 ```lua
 cs_eval({